 In order to enter the selection process the completed application must be received by May 31st, every year.
 2019 scholarship program are available now.
 The scholarships are presented during the event sponsored by Hispanic Scholarship Alliance of St. Louis scheduled to be held on the last Friday, of July every year.

 Mario A Rodriguez Tax Preparation

 Collinsville, IL 62234-3003

-The 17th Annual Hispanic Family Day at the Ballpark took place on Sunday, June 5th, 2016 at 7 p.m. when the 2015 National League Central Division Champions St. Louis Cardinals faced the San Francisco Giants!
+The 19th Annual Hispanic Family Day at the Ballpark took place on Sunday, May 20th.
+2018 at 1:30 PM when the 2015 National League Central Division Champions St. Louis Cardinals faced the Phillies!
 Proceeds benefited college bound Hispanic students from the St. Louis Region.
 Thank you St. Louis for your support!
 See pictures in our Photo Gallery clicking HERE!

 The Hispanic Educational, Cultural and Scholarship Fund, is

 a public charity Missouri nonprofit corporation exempt from federal income

 taxes under section 501 (c)(3) of the U.S. Internal Revenue Code.
 Its mission includes working toward the